 Early and Late Sleepers

 Even though most people fall into standard circadian patterns, outliers exist.
-Without consistent biofeedback or external cues, the internal clock can drift or get out of sync.
+Without consistent and appropriate daily habits and external cues, the internal clock can drift or get out of sync.
 Age, genetics, and behavior can all affect the circadian rhythm as well.

-Some people tend to sleep much earlier and wake up much earlier than usual.
+Some people tend to go to sleep much earlier and wake up much earlier than usual.
 This is most often seen with the elderly.
-Others tend to sleep much later and wake much later, most common with teenagers.
+Others tend to go to sleep much later and wake much later, most common with teenagers.
 Research shows that with age, circadian rhythm cycles often shift earlier.
 Changes to light perception, physical activity, temperature, and clock gene expression all may shift your circadian rhythms.